buildpacks/spec/image-extension.md

 For each arg, the image extension:

-- MUST specify a `name` to be the name of a build argument that will be provided to any output Dockerfile or build.Dockerfile when extending the build base image.
+- MUST specify a `name` to be the name of a build argument that will be provided to all output Dockerfiles or build.Dockerfiles when extending the build base image.
 - MUST specify a `value` to be the value of the build argument when it is provided.

 The image extension `unmet` entries MUST follow the requirements defined in the [Buildpack Interface Specification](buildpack.md).